Rychelman/incident-response-opsbridge-triage/README.md

 An unauthorized login occurred on an enterprise Microsoft 365 mailbox originating from an external IP address.
 The threat actor created hidden inbox rules to conceal outgoing traffic and distributed a zero-hour phishing blast to approximately 450 contacts.

 Triage of the distributed payload revealed an evasive multi-stage campaign delivering an EV-signed Windows Installer (MSI) configured to deploy a persistent Remote Access Trojan (RAT) connected to `opsbridge.digital`.
+Following rapid containment and technical escalation, the attacker's origin backend server was successfully identified and terminated.

 ---